erangalds/t-vectordb-introduction/source-code/lecture-notes/03-getting-started-with-vector-search.md

 ## The limits of *keyword-based* search
 *Keyword* based search relies on exact matches between the user *query* and the *terms* contained in the *documents.* This approach could lead to missed relevant results if the search system is not refined enough with *synonyms, abbreviations, alternative phrasing, etc.* Since the *keyword* based searches lack context understanding, they don't take *context or meaning* of words into consideration when doing the search.
 Furthermore, *keyword* based search does not capture the structure or semantics of sentences.
 The order of the words can be very important to understand the meaning of the *query*.

-## Vector Representation
-### Vectorization Process

-#### Step 1 -
-Raw data is cleaned and preprocessed to remove noise, correct spellings errors and convert the text to a standardized format.
-Common processing steps are.
-+ lowercasing
-+ tokenization
-+ stopword removal
-+ stemming
-+ lemmatization

-### Step 2
-After preprocessing the data, the relevant features are extracted from the text.
-The techniques used for this.
-+ Bag-of-Words (BoW)  - generates a Sparce Vector
-+ TF-IDF - generates a Sparce Vector
-+ Word Embeddings - generates a Dense Vector

-***Dense Vectors*** contain non-zero values in most dimensions where as the ***Sparse Vectors*** contain  most values as *zeros*.
-Therefore, *word-embeddings* store more information in a smaller space.
-That makes them more efficient in computation.

-*Word Embeddings* map words to points in a continuous multidimensional space.
-Which means the position of the word in the space is determined by a continuous set of numerical values.

-### Step 3
-The extracted features gets converted into a numerical vector.

-When the data is converted into their vector representations, then we can use certain algorithms (example : HNSW) to perform nearest neighbor searches in high dimensional spaces.

 ### How can we calculate the similarity of two vectors
 #### Distance Metrics
 #### Euclidean Distance